 Large scale events, whether in sports or music, take a host of people to make sure things run smoothly.
 However, making sure things go smoothly is not limited to the organizers.
 Bigger events that draw crowds of enthusiasts and supporters from across the globe can also, unfortunately, draw in some from the criminal element.
 It is important to apply the lessons learned from past experiences and breaches to our daily activities.
-Attendees of any large events should remain vigilant by implementing these tips to help protect their information on site.
+Attendees of any large events should remain vigilant by implementing these security tips to help protect their information on site.

 Events with large, and even national and international crowds are juicy targets for criminals looking to cast a wide net to gather electronic information illegally.
 Before you swipe your card or connect your wireless device, make sure you perform a brief investigation.